rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint3.md

 Implement a block detector capable of detecting red, orange, yellow, green, blue, and purple blocks and determining their location in the workspace.
 We recommend you develop a standalone program based on the OpenCV and Python tutorial first.
 Afterward, integrate these functions into the Camera class in `camera.py`.

-Record for report:
+{: .required_for_report }
-- Describe the methods you used to implement the block detection and any strategies you implemented to limit false positive detections and enhance the robustness of the detector
+1) Describe the methods you used to implement the block detection and any strategies you implemented to limit false positive detections and enhance the robustness of the detector <br>
-- Describe how you verified the accuracy of your block detector and provide evidence of its performance.
+2) Describe how you verified the accuracy of your block detector and provide evidence of its performance.
 Create a plot that communicates this information (for example: visualize the uncertainty vs. location on the board using a heatmap).

 ## Inverse Kinematics
 For this checkpoint, you will work on implementing the Inverse Kinematics to determine the joint positions required to move the end effector to a location in the global frame.